 Consumer products sector risk.
-The Blue Chip International Trust invests significantly in the consumer products sector.
-As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+The Blue Chip International Trust and the US Capital Strength Trust invest significantly in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on these trusts than on a more broadly diversified trust.
 General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
 Generally, spending on consumer products is affected by the health of consumers.
 Companies in the consumer products sector are subject to government regulation affecting the permissibility of using various food additives and production methods, which regulations could affect company profitability.
 Tobacco companies may be adversely affected by the adoption of proposed legislation and/or by litigation.
 Also, the success of foods and soft drinks may be strongly affected by fads, marketing campaigns and other factors affecting supply and demand.
 A weak economy and its effect on consumer spending would adversely affect consumer products companies.